rishadsanian/FitPal/README.md

 - Install dependencies with `npm install` in each respective `/server` and `/client` folders.

-- Setup PSQL by seting up .env file, following the exapmle in .env.example file and mirgrating schema and seeds the database in the server side.
+- Setup PSQL by seting up .env file, following the exapmle in .env.example file and mirgrating schema and seeds to the database in the server side.

 - Setup API Ninja and Open AI key in .env file in client side following the .env.example file in the client side.